 Dr. Gabel strives to seek holistic solutions for hair loss patients and incorporates both surgical and non-surgical treatment plans into his practice.
 No two patients are ever completely identical and every individual must be evaluated on a case-by-case basis.
 Dr. Gabel is always careful to evaluate the efficacy of treatment options as they arise and only adopts them for his patients after clinically verified results can be obtained.

-Finasteride has been FDA approved as an oral treatment for male pattern baldness (MPB) for over two decades, and its long-term efficacy is still being observed.
-But there’s little question that a vast majority of men that have used finasteride have benefitted by either having their hair loss halted or the progression of their hair loss pattern severely mitigated.
+Finasteride has been FDA-approved as an oral treatment for male pattern baldness (MPB) for over two decades, and its long-term efficacy is still being observed.
+But there’s little question that a vast majority of men who have used finasteride have benefitted by either having their hair loss halted or the progression of their hair loss pattern severely mitigated.

-To date finasteride is recognized as the most effective known DHT inhibitor that is widely available for male patients that seek to combat MPB.
+To date, finasteride is recognized as the most effective known DHT inhibitor that is widely available for male patients who seek to combat MPB.

-Just the same, there are patients that possess concerns about potential side effects associated with ingesting finasteride orally into the blood stream, and the introduction of finasteride as a topical solution serves as an alternative opportunity to utilize the drug’s benefits against MPB.
+Just the same, there are patients who possess concerns about potential side effects associated with ingesting finasteride orally into the bloodstream, and the introduction of finasteride as a topical solution serves as an alternative opportunity to utilize the drug’s benefits against MPB.

 What Is Topical Finasteride?

 Finasteride is a lipophilic drug and can be readily absorbed by the body through the scalp when compounded with regular solvents.
 It must be noted that finasteride as a topical solution is not yet FDA-approved or studied.

 Most of the studies to date have been conducted by private clinics within their practices and there appears to be a lack of uniformity or consensus in the exact methodology for applying the topical solution to a patient’s scalp.